lonycell/grafana.v7/docs/sources/developers/plugins/legacy/style-guide.md

 # Legacy code style guide

 This guide has two parts.
-The first part describes the metadata and the second part is a styleguide for HTML/CSS and JavaScript in Grafana plugins and applies if you are using ES6 in your plugin.
+The first part describes the metadata and the second part is a styleguide for HTML/CSS and JavaScript in ThingSPIN plugins and applies if you are using ES6 in your plugin.
 If using TypeScript then the [Angular TypeScript styleguide](https://angular.io/styleguide) is recommended.

 ## Metadata

 The plugin metadata consists of a plugin.json file and the README.md file.
-These two files are used by Grafana and Grafana.com.
+These two files are used by ThingSPIN and ThingSPIN.com.

 ### Plugin.json (mandatory)

 The plugin.json file is the same concept as the package.json file for an npm package.
-When Grafana starts it will scan the plugin folders and mount every folder that contains a plugin.json file unless the folder contains a subfolder named `dist`.
+When ThingSPIN starts it will scan the plugin folders and mount every folder that contains a plugin.json file unless the folder contains a subfolder named `dist`.
 In that case grafana will mount the `dist` folder instead.

 The most important fields are the first three, especially the id.
 The convention for the plugin id is **[github username/org]-[plugin name]-[datasource|app|panel]** and it has to be unique.